From Loudersound.

 Yello formed in Zurich in 1979 and gained worldwide attention when their song Oh Yeah was used in the 1986 film Ferris Bueller’s Day Off.
 The Swiss duo of Dieter Meier and Boris Blank continue to release new material, their most recent album being 2020’s Point.

-artwork, including Tied Up, Of Course I'm Lying and The Race,
+Including the hit singles Tied Up, Of Course I'm Lying and The Race.

-thelightest shelfwear & the vinyl remains in superb condition
+displays just the lightest shelfwear & the vinyl remains in superb

 Be the first to comment